ParthPratim/Attend-ID-POC/README.md

 The Transfer asset is a utility which requires you to know the Organization ID of the organization you wan't to transfer it to using the **TRANSFER** button below every user in your member list.

+NOTE : The OrgID can be found on the top left corner of the dashboard.

 # Step 7 - (Attendance Marking - Mobile App)

 **Android APK :** *CordovaProject/platforms/android/app/build/outputs/apk/debug/app-debug.apk*